WildCodeSchool/java-tariff-manager/curriculum/blocks/11_REST_Client_HTMX/content.md

 ### What you will learn

 * Differences between Spring MVC and Spring REST
-* Using htmx for Client-side content rendering
+* Using htmx with Thymeleaf for Server-side processing with Client-side content rendering

 ### What you should know